From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Generation of double-mode squeezed state

-by the two-mode squeezing operator $S_2(\xi)$ and the Fock state $|n\rangle_{a_k}$ of the $k$th mode.
-The non-Hermitian Hamiltonian about two bosonic modes $\hat{a}_1$ and $\hat{a}_2$ coupled by the squeezing interaction reads,
+with the double-mode squeezing operator $S_2(\xi)$ and the Fock state $|n\rangle_{a_k}$ of the $k$th mode.
+The non-Hermitian Hamiltonian for the double-mode bosonic system reads

-with the eigenfrequency $\omega_k(t)$ and the gain or loss rate $\gamma_k$ of the $k$th bosonic mode.
-The loss effect on one of the modes is required to be converted to the gain effect in our protocol, which is available in certain systems, e.g., the cavity magnonic systems~\cite{Zhang2017Observation,Zhang2025Gain} by applying driving fields to the relevant port.
+with the eigenfrequency $\omega_k(t)$, the gain or loss rate $\gamma_k$ of the $k$th bosonic mode, the squeezing coupling strength $g(t)$ and the phase $\varphi$, which can also be derived from the Lindblad master equation (see Appendix~\ref{HeffDeriveTwo} for details).
+Distinct from the single-mode case, the two modes are required to be under loss and gain, respectively, which is available in certain systems, e.g., the cavity magnonic systems~\cite{Zhang2017Observation,Zhang2025Gain}.
 Due to the lack of the exchange interaction between the two modes, Eq.~(\ref{TransM}) can be simplified as $[\hat{\mu}_1(t),\hat{\mu}_2^\dagger(t)]^T=\mathcal{M}(t)(\hat{a}_1,\hat{a}_2^\dagger)^T$, where $\mathcal{M}(t)$ takes the same form as in Eq.~(\ref{Mone}).
-The detailed derivation can be found in SM~\ref{HeffDerive}.
-The full version and a brief recipe for the general ancillary operators can be found in SM~\ref{recipe}.
-Then $\mathcal{V}(t)$ also takes the same form as Eq.~(\ref{Vone}) under the replacement of $S_1$ with $S_2$.
+The completed version of $\mathcal{M}(t)$ for the double-mode system and a brief recipe about constructing the ancillary operators for a general $N$-mode system can be found in Appendix~\ref{recipe}.
+Then the unitary transformation $\mathcal{V}(t)$ that rotates from the time-dependent ancillary representation to the stationary one, i.e., $\hat{\mu}_1(t)\rightarrow\hat{\mu}_1(0)$ and $\hat{\mu}_2^\dagger(t)\rightarrow\hat{\mu}_2^\dagger(0)$, takes the similar form as Eq.~(\ref{Vone}) under the replacement of $S_1$ with $S_2$ in Eq.~(\ref{TwosquezDef}).
 Using the Heisenberg equation~(\ref{vonNeu}) with the Hamiltonian~(\ref{HamTwo}) and $\mathcal{J}_k(t)=\tilde{\mu}_2^\dagger(t)$, one can obtain the constraints for the squeezing coupling strength and eigenfrequency as

 Then according to Eq.~(\ref{NonHermDynOri}), the ancillary operator $\hat{\mu}_2^\dagger(t)$ evolves as